mui/material-ui/docs/data/base/guides/next-js-app-router/next-js-app-router.md

 Refer to this [example repo](https://github.com/mui/material-ui/blob/master/examples/base-next-app-router-tailwind-ts) for a full working demo of a Next.js 13 app using Base UI and Tailwind CSS.

+### Emotion

+If you're using Emotion, or something Emotion-based like MUI System, you can follow the [same steps](/material-ui/guides/next-js-app-router/#using-material-ui-with-a-custom-theme) outlined for Material UI.

-### Other CSS-in-JS
+### Other CSS-in-JS libraries

-Base UI works with other CSS-in-JS libraries such as `styled-components`, see the [Next.js docs](https://nextjs.org/docs/app/building-your-application/styling/css-in-js) for more details.
+To use Next.js with Base UI and styled-components or other CSS-in-JS solutions, follow the [Next.js doc on CSS-in-JS](https://nextjs.org/docs/app/building-your-application/styling/css-in-js).

 ## Customization